-The governing bodies of the Club are the Board of Directors, the Committee, the Election Committee and the General Meeting.
+The governing bodies of The Club are the Board of Directors, the Committee, the Election Committee and the General Meeting.

 The members and deputy members of the governing bodies shall be elected for a term of two years, half of whom shall retire every year.
 If several of the members have equally long periods of service, retirement shall be decided upon by drawing lots.

-The highest authority of the Club is the General Meeting.
+The highest authority of The Club is the General Meeting.

 Every member of the Club has the right to be present and vote at the General Meeting.
 Members of the Club can meet and cast votes by proxy of their own choice according to the Norwegian Limited Companies Act § 5-2.

-Members have votes according to the member’s share of the Club’s mutual earned premium in the preceding calendar year.
+Members have votes according to the member’s share of The Club’s mutual earned premium in the preceding calendar year.
 Joint Members have together as many votes as if the insurance agreement had been entered into by one member.
 The right to vote on behalf of the Joint Members shall be vested in the member named first in the insurance agreement.

 The General Meeting shall decide upon any dispute regarding a member’s right to vote.
 Members holding disputed rights to vote shall not partake in decisions regarding disputed votes.

-The person opening the meeting shall before the first vote, either by himself of by representative, draw up a record of the members and representatives of members present, and shall record how many votes each represents.
+The person opening the meeting shall before the first vote, either by her/him of by representative, draw up a record of the members and representatives of members present, and shall record how many votes each represents.
 This record shall apply until it may be changed by the General Meeting.

 As regards elections, the person who obtains most votes is deemed to be elected.